willfurnass/sheffield_hpc/sharc/software/apps/CASTEP.rst

 Both builds were compiled with GCC 5.4, Intel MKL 2017.1 (for BLAS and FFT routines).
 The parallel build was compiled using OpenMPI 2.0.1.

 Both builds were installed using :download:`this script </iceberg/software/install_scripts/apps/castep/16.11/gcc-5.4/install.sh>`.
+**Note** that this compiles both builds in ``/data/$USER`` as the build directory must be availble to all cluster nodes to allow for subsequent `Testing` of the parallel build.  ~2.2 GB of free space is required.

 * :download:`The serial build modulefile </iceberg/software/apps/castep/16.11/gcc-5.4>` was installed as ``/usr/local/modulefiles/apps/castep/16.11/gcc-5.4``
 * :download:`The parallel build modulefile </iceberg/software/apps/castep/16.11/gcc-5.4-openmpi-2.0.1>` was installed as ``/usr/local/modulefiles/apps/castep/16.11/gcc-5.4-openmpi-2.0.1``